DecisionsDev/odm-decision-forms/README.md

 <br>It is also aimed at working with [IBM ODM on Cloud](http://www-03.ibm.com/software/products/en/ibm-operational-decision-manager-on-cloud)
 as well as [IBM Business Rules for Bluemix](https://console.bluemix.net/catalog/services/business-rules).

+Decision Server must be up and running when running the package.

 ## Features

 This package offers a simple web-based UI serving a form representing the input data of a given Decision Service stored in